 - What?
 In 2024, we focused on commercial support, hiring and strategy.
-In May 2024, our Chairman Al Gore spoke at OneTrust's customer conference on data privacy and its importance in building sustainable solutions in a world of Al. Through 2024, we supported OneTrust in hiring a new CRO and CTO.
-We also introduced them to Jean-Michel Lemieux (former CTO of Shopify) and Mike Abbott.
-Finally, alongside our Private Equity and Global Equity teams, we advised on positioning for various exit scenarios. - How?
+In May 2024, our Chairman Al Gore spoke at OneTrust's customer conference on data privacy and its importance in building sustainable solutions in a world of Al. - How?
 In 2024, Generation conducted an SPR to benchmark OneTrust's performance against the Fund's portfolio.
 OneTrust also recently launched their inaugural materiality assessment and submitted their short-term SBTi targets.